stephaaaaaa/Databases_410/README.md

 ## Classes

 * example-data.sql

     This file we used in MySQL workbench in order to populate the task table created in schema.sql with example data.

 * schema.sql

     This file generates the task table in MySql, which we populate with example data in example-data.sql.

 * Queries.java

     This file was to help keep our backend class and main class clean, and contains the queries for displaying information from our database, as well as updating it.

 * SSH_Manager.java

     This file was also another helper to keep the SSH methods in one place.
 It was easiest to keep it in a separate class, so we would not have our main class over-saturated with many classes that existed for the program's connectivity functionality.

 * TaskTracker_Backend.java

     This is our back-end file, that contains all the methods that run database queries, so that when the respective command is called in TaskTracker.java, we only need to call the simple one-line method that is defined in this class.

 * TaskTracker.java

     This is the class in which our cliche shell is declared, and where our main method exists.
 Each command reflects a method call, which will in turn call the proper helper method in our TaskTracker_Backend.java class.
 The way that the classes are laid out made sense from an organization standpoint, and having separate classes for helper methods allowed us to keep our main and back-end classes from being too overwhelming.

+* ER-todo.pdf

+    This file contains an illustration of our entity in our database table.
+Since we were not keeping track of users, we only needed to keep track of the tasks, and their attributes.
+We edit these from the program.

 ## Discussion